rmeulen/go-fileserver/README.md

 |PORT     |`8080` |Port the fileserver is listening on         |
 |FILE_ROOT|`./` |File root of the fileserver on the machine  |

+The application now uses the Viper framework to process environment variables.
+Viper allows for more flexible configuration management, including default values, environment variable bindings, and more.

 ## Usage: Application
 You can run the application as-is.
 No flags or parameters are required.
 ```